The Zero Challenge – Becoming Climate Neutral

 Taking action is easy – and good business

-Thanks to the great information and tools available online, the project took roughly a day’s worth of work, and offsetting our emissions cost us 0.2% of our forecasted EBIT for the year.
-The ongoing financial impact of our commitment will likely be even less than that since this figure includes the offsets for our past emissions as well.
+Thanks to the great information and tools available online, the project took us only a few days of work, and offsetting our emissions cost us 0.2% of our forecasted EBIT for the year.
+The ongoing financial impact of our commitment will likely not increase much since this figure included the offsets for our past emissions as well.

 The actions we’ve been taking to minimize our impact on the environment, have also helped the business.
 For example, by choosing to minimize travel, we’ve saved quite a bit of money and freed up a lot of time that can be used to serve more customers better.